Browse by Medical Category

 Chimerism Analysis- Our laboratory uses a microsatellite assay to determine the percentage of donor and/or recipient cells present in the peripheral blood or bone marrow of a patient subsequent to allogeneic bone marrow or stem cell transplant.
 After transplant, the relative amount of DNA that is donor versus recipient is quantified and followed over time with subsequent patient samples to provide prognostic information.

-In order for us to process a request for testing we need ALL of the items listed on the Ordering Requirements Checklist.
-All three forms must be filled out completely and submitted along with the specimen and payment information.
+In order for us to process a request for testing, all forms outlined in the Requisition Supplement must be completed and submitted along with the specimen.
 Incomplete paperwork will be returned.

 How to Ship

 Any materials sent by either standard or express mail must be protected by using proper packaging.
 Glass slides should be enclosed in a protective slide box.
 Blood and bone marrow specimens should be in appropriate biohazard packaging and protected from extreme temperatures.
 All fluid specimens must be expedited to arrive within 5 days from date of draw.
 We suggest that all materials related to the case be shipped in the same container to ensure that they are received together.
 The mailing label should include a return address.
 Original H&E slides and blocks can be returned by our lab upon request.
 Unstained slides will be used for testing and will not be returned.